ethereumdegen/spirit_editor/README.md

 ## Getting Started

-1. In order to boot up the editor successfully the first time, Make sure you go into assets/editorconfig and set it to load the sample zone as follows:
+1. In order to boot up the editor successfully the first time, Make sure you go into assets/editorconfig and set it to load the sample level as follows:

 ```

 (

-initial_zones_to_load: Some([
+initial_level_to_load: Some([

-      "sample_zone.zone"
+      "default_level.level"
  ]),